Bybit Card Review 2026

 Our Verdict

-After using the Bybit Card for over a year, I think it fills a specific gap in the market.
-If you want high limits without locking up thousands in staking, this is genuinely your best option right now.
-I used it for a mix of everyday purchases and some larger online orders - the instant top-up from my Bybit spot wallet worked every time.
-The 2% cashback in USDT feels more practical than getting paid in volatile exchange tokens.
+The Bybit Card fills a specific gap in the market.
+For high limits without locking up thousands in staking, it is the standout option — the instant top-up from Bybit's spot wallet and stable 2% USDT cashback are genuine differentiators.
 That said, it is not perfect.
 No metal card option, no airport lounges, no streaming rebates.
-If you want those premium lifestyle perks, Crypto.com still wins.
-But if you are a Bybit trader who wants to actually spend crypto without jumping through hoops, this card does exactly what it should.
-My recommendation: great for active traders and high-volume spenders in Europe, UK, or Brazil.
+Crypto.com still wins on lifestyle perks.
+Our recommendation: well-suited for active traders and high-volume spenders in Europe, UK, or Brazil.
 Skip it if you are in the US or want premium travel benefits.

 FAQ